-Music Elective open to students who have successfully completed Beginning Piano or who have prior experience.
 Continue your study of piano and learn more technique and songs.
 Students will learn to read in further keys and learn more advanced rhythms (syncopation).
 Also covered will be diatonic triad progressions and inversions used in popular music, extended major and minor keys, augmented and diminished triads, cadences, song forms, folk music and scales.
 Students practice with headphones at an individual work station and learn at their own pace.
 Students perform in weekly classroom recitals and will conclude their semester with a longer repertoire piece performed at a final recital.
+This course fulfills the Fine Arts Requirement.